EvilGenius13/Pokemon-API-Test/readme.md

 ### Please note as of the current commit, only chuck norris and weather are working.

+### This repo will bring you through what API's look like at their basic level, and show you how to manipulate that data.

 ## API Options :
 ### Chuck Norris
 - Pull a completely random joke